inodb/2014-5-metagenomics-workshop/source/annotation/differential.rst

     norm1[rowSums(norm1 > 0) == 4,]

-That shoudn't have given you much luck.
-Let's see if we can find any genes that occur in at least three samples::
+If that didn't give you much luck, you can try if you can find any genes that occur in at least three samples::

     norm1[rowSums(norm1 > 0) >= 3,]

-Better!
 Select one of those and find out its row number in the count table.
 Hint: ``row.names(norm1)`` will help you here!
 Now lets make boxplots for that row only::